 Once your short-term disability claim is approved, you can finally breathe a small sigh of relief.
 But that relief is often followed by practical questions: How much money will I get?
 How long will it last?
 Understanding the specifics of your benefits is the next critical step in managing your finances while you recover.
 The details are usually outlined in your policy documents, but the language can be dense and confusing.
 Let’s break down what you can generally expect from your short-term disability benefits in Missouri, from payment calculations to the payout timeline.

-How Your Payments Are Calculated
+How Are Your Payments Calculated?

 Most short-term disability plans in Missouri are designed to replace a portion of your income, not all of it.
 Typically, you can expect to receive about two-thirds (or 66 2/3%) of your average weekly wage earned before your disability began.
 To find your average weekly wage, your insurance provider will look at your earnings over a set period—often the last several months or the previous year—and calculate the average.
 This percentage-based approach helps provide a financial cushion to cover essential expenses while you’re unable to work.
 Always check your specific policy, as the exact percentage can vary.